ansible/instruqt/tracks/devops-controller/01-env-overview/assignment.md

 👋 Introduction
 ===
 #### Estimated time to complete: *5 minutes*<p>
-ACME Corp use a variety of tools in ther DevOps pipeline.
+ACME Corp use a variety of tools in their DevOps pipeline.
 Let's have a look at each of these tools and how they're configured.

 ☑️ Task 1 - VS Code editor
 ===

-* ACME Corp use the `VS Code` IDE.
+ACME Corp developers use the `VS Code` IDE.
+Let's explore.
-* The `VS Code` tab is open by default.
+* The *VS Code* tab is open by default.

-* The *ACME Corp* repository and *git* configuration is already setup for you.
-* You'll see two folders under the *acme_corp* folder in the left pane:
+You'll see two folders under the *acme_corp* folder in the left pane:
   *  The `app` folder contains the *Let's Quiz!* application code.
   *  The `playbooks` folder contains the playbooks we'll use in our lab.

+The `playbooks` folder contains the playbooks they use to automate the *Let's Quiz!* application deployment.

 *  Click on the `playbooks` folder.

-The `playbooks` folder contains the playbooks they use to automate the *Let's Quiz!* application deployment.

 <!-- ![VSCode folders](../assets/img/vscode_folders.png) -->
 <a href="#vscode_folders">